What are the Disadvantages and Limitations of Website Builders?

 Yes, we ended up emailing both website builders to inform them of the errors. sure enough, they thanked us and told us we were right.
 But they didn’t say when they expected to make the fixes/additions to their system.
 Update: They eventually added the aforementioned schema features, but it was literally years behind traditional web design Content Management Systems like Joomla or WordPress.
 Additionally, their schema support still has very limited options for customization and advanced structured data.

 The list of SEO shortfalls of website builders doesn’t end with that one example either.
 As such, while you might end up with a remotely similar look of a site you love, what’s the point if you can’t be found on Google?

 Website builder platforms like Wix and Squarespace are starting to add more e-commerce functionality where you can buy and sell products directly on your website.
-However, e-commerce features are extremely limited at this time on website builder platforms.
-Once you start needing more complex features like advanced shipping, local delivery, wholesale pricing, integrations with 3rd party apps, etc. you will quickly hit walls with website builder platforms like Wix and Squarespace.
+However, e-commerce features are very limited at this time on website builder platforms.
+Once you start needing more complex features like dynamic shipping quotes, local pickup options, wholesale pricing, integrations with 3rd party apps, etc. you will quickly hit walls with website builder platforms like Wix and Squarespace.

 Alternatively, there are Content Management Systems (CMS) that also make your website a bit easier to manage and update, but with far fewer limitations than website builder platforms.
-Often, they do require a professional website designer to initial design and setup.
+The downside is that they do require a professional website designer to initially design and setup the website.
 However, they are far more flexible than website builders long-term.
 For a head-to-head comparison, check out our blog on the difference between a CMS and a website builder platform.